iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.10/report.md

 > No alert or information about the current lockdown issued today.
 Why no alert from this app or COVIDSafe?<br> :date: __2021-01-08 06:58:05__

 > Stupid, useless app.
 Uninstalled cos Greg Hunt sux!<br> :date: __2021-01-04 19:07:54__

-> Best government statement ever, "if every Australian downloads this app we will open the pubs and clubs".
-What a waste of money<br> :date: __2020-12-24 12:04:31__